Workers Compensation FAQs (General)

 As an employer, it is your responsibility to continue to pay an injured worker on the usual pay days following an injury.

-A ‘worker’ is an individual who works under a contract of service with an employer, whether the contract is expressed or implied, oral or written, or an individual who works under a contract or at piecework rates for labour or substantially labour only.
+Generally, a ‘worker’ is an individual who works under a contract of service with an employer, whether the contract is expressed or implied, oral or written, or an individual who works under a contract or at piecework rates for labour or substantially labour only.

 Suitable duties are short-term work duties agreed between the employer, the injured worker and treating doctor, to assist the injured worker’s rehabilitation.